-In this module, student will acquire knowledge regarding the journaling concepts.
-Students will be guided to keep professionals journal.
-In this module, student will need to keep one study log and use the log to identify specific situation and the significant in basic reflection by group studying.
-The module content will involve the user of case study and reflection process.
+Student will acquire knowledge regarding the journaling concepts.
+They will be guided to keep professionals journal.
+Student will need to keep one study log and use the log to identify specific situation and the significant in basic reflection by group studying.
+The course content will involve the user of case study and reflection process.